dojo/docs/dojo/NodeList-data.rst

 ------

 Adds or retrieves arbitrary data to ``NodeList`` nodes.
-When passed two arguments the function acts as a setter, the first arugment specifies the key of the data and the second is the value.
+When passed two arguments the function acts as a setter, the first argument specifies the key of the data and the second is the value.
 The function then will set that data on each node that is a member of the ``NodeList``.
 When passed only a single argument, it acts as a getter and returns a zero based array of the values for the specified key.